JackEdwards-IT/UnixScripting/README.md

 Requirment 4 - basic_profiler.sh

-	I did not even try to implement this as this assignment has managed to defeat me completely.
+	I did not even try to implement this as the previous requirment was beyond me..